Cybernetic-Ransomware/Animals_Healthcare_Application/doc/05_adr_matlibplot.md

 - **Static charts** (server-rendered image): Matplotlib.
 - **Interactive dashboards** (client-side): Chart.js (in-page JS), Dash-Plotly (separate microservice).

+Originally, a two-phase plan was proposed: a static Matplotlib prototype first, with Chart.js evaluated as a later drop-in replacement.
+Phase 1 (Matplotlib) was never implemented — by the time chart work actually started, the frontend architecture had already evolved to htmx + native `<dialog>` (ADR-11), with no build pipeline and partial-page rendering as the established pattern.
+Chart.js was adopted directly as the first and only chart implementation (PR #59, merged 2026-09-24).

 ### Decision
-**Phase 1 — Matplotlib** (static server-rendered charts): chosen to avoid adding a JavaScript dependency or a microservice before the core application is stable.
-The data (biometric records, weight history) does not require real-time filtering in the initial version.

-**Phase 2 — Chart.js** (planned): once the static prototype is validated, Chart.js will be evaluated as a drop-in replacement.
-It runs in-browser without a build pipeline, making it compatible with the no-build-step constraint from ADR-11.
-Dash-Plotly is deferred indefinitely (it would require a separate microservice — see ADR-03).
+**Chart.js**, vendored locally under `static/js/vendor/` (no CDN dependency), consistent with the no-build-step constraint from ADR-11.
+Chart data is passed from the view to the template as plain context, serialised into the page via Django's `json_script` template filter, and read by a small vendored JS module (`biometric_charts.js`) that constructs one `Chart` instance per `<canvas>`.
+No server-side image rendering and no dedicated JSON/REST endpoint were introduced — the chart is a progressive enhancement over the server-rendered history table, which remains the no-JS fallback.

+A dedicated biometric JSON API is not required for chart rendering.
+Any future public API remains a separate architectural decision covered by ADR-07.

+Dash-Plotly was not pursued — it would require a separate microservice (see ADR-03) and interactive dashboards were never a core requirement.

 ### Consequences
-- Static Matplotlib charts are generated on-demand server-side and served as images.
-- Switching to Chart.js later requires replacing the server-side render path with a JSON data endpoint and a JS chart component — scoped work, no architectural change.
+- Chart.js renders client-side from data embedded via `json_script`; no server-side chart image generation exists or is planned.
+- No JSON/REST API endpoint backs the charts; ADR-07 (DRF) remains a separate, still-Proposed decision, unaffected by this choice.
+- The server-rendered history table stays the accessibility / no-JS fallback for every chartable measurement.
+- Adding another chartable numeric measurement type only requires shaping it into the existing `chart_series` contract on the backend — no new JS is needed, since the frontend renders series generically by label/unit/points.
-- Dash-Plotly is not planned unless interactive dashboards become a core requirement.
+- Dash-Plotly remains out of scope unless interactive dashboards become a core requirement.

 ### Keywords
 - Matplotlib, Chart.js, Dash Plotly, dashboards, charts, data visualisation